 - Endpoint is only used for Hyper-scalable PAS.

 Redis is a high-speed cache and is ideally run in a protected network, without passwords or encryption to slow it down.
-If encrypted communications and protected endpoints are required, both SSL and passwords are supported.
+If encrypted communications and protected endpoints are required, both SSL and access key passwords are supported.

 The same SSL constraints on PostgreSQL apply to Redis. -RedisSSL may be used to require SSL, but then the specified port must be SSL and the server certificate authority chain will be verified.
 You can use -RedisTrustServerSSL if necessary to bypass that.